datasciencelearn123/my-test-repo/README.md

 # my-test-repo
 ## introduction
-in this section we intiduce our project.
+in this section we introduce our project.
 ### section one
 list:
 * first...